EvilFreelancer/docker-nexus/README.md

-# Docker composition of Sonartype Nexus 3
+# Docker composition of Sonatype Nexus 3

-Docker composition for Nexus 3 Repository Manager by Sonartype.
+Docker composition for Nexus 3 Repository Manager by Sonatype.

 Video about this project https://youtu.be/6WjwrZknYVk (on Russian language)